chutter/PhyloProcessR/README.md

 git clone https://github.com/chutter/PhyloCap.git
 ```

 Second, change your working directory in the terminal to the downloaded repository.
+The key file here is the "PhyloCap.yml" anaconda environment file, which must be present in the working directory being used.

 ```bash
 cd /Download/Location/PhyloCap